Department of Computational and Data Sciences

 Students must uphold IISc’s Academic Integrity guidelines.
 We have a zero-tolerance policy for cheating and unethical behavior in this course and failure to follow these guidelines will lead to sanctions and penalties.

 Learning takes place both within and outside the class.
 Hence, discussions between students and reference to online material is encouraged as part of the course to achieve the intended learning objectives.
 However, while you may learn from any valid source, you must form your own ideas and complete problems and assignments by yourself.
+Unless stated otherwise, you must not take any help from others, online sources or generative AI tools (ChatGPT, Copilot, etc.) when solving any assessments.
 All works submitted by the student as part of their academic assessment must be their own.